 If Your Ratio of Triglycerides to HDL Cholesterol is High, How Can You Lower It?

-One of the most powerful solutions I’ve found for promoting a healthy triglyceride to HDL cholesterol ratio is an extract called Bergamonte®, which comes from the Bergamot orange grown in the Calabria area of Italy.
+One of the most powerful solutions I’ve found for promoting a healthy triglyceride to HDL cholesterol ratio is an extract from the citrus bergamot orange grown in the Calabria area of Italy.
 Research has shown it helps to lower triglycerides and increase HDL cholesterol levels.
-Another important benefit is that Bergamonte helps to reduce blood glucose levels.
+Another important benefit is that it helps to reduce blood glucose levels.

-The research that turned me on to Bergamonte was conducted by Italian pharmacobiologists in 2011.
-In their trial, they documented significant reductions in triglycerides and blood sugar, along with a solid boost for the Bergamonte group.
-Plus, lifestyle changes can also help your triglycerides to HDL cholesterol ratio.
+The research that turned me on to this nutrient was conducted by Italian pharmacobiologists in 2011.
+In their trial, they documented significant reductions in triglycerides and blood sugar, along with a solid boost for the group taking the extract from the citrus bergamot orange.
+Plus, lifestyle changes can also help your triglyceride-to-HDL cholesterol ratio.

 How to Lower Triglycerides Naturally

 - Reduce your intake of sugar and processed carbohydrates which can raise your triglycerides.

 - Keep your weight down.
 The lower your weight, the lower your triglycerides.
 So weight loss and weight management are key to lowering triglyceride levels.

 Take omega-3 essential fatty acids (EFAs) which help promote normal triglyceride levels.
 For triglyceride support, take 2–3 grams daily in divided doses.